justen-saini/LIMB-Lab.github.io/index.md

   image="images/photo.jpg"
   link="team"
   title="Our Team"
   text= "We are comprised of people with backgrounds in health sciences, kinesiology, and engineering.
-Learn more about our current lab members.
+Learn more about our current lab members."
 %}